 Can I cook this on high in the slow cooker?

-Due to the lean cut of pork used, I recommend cooking this on LOW in the slow cooker for best results.
+Yes you can, but due to the lean cut of pork used, for best results I recommend cooking this on LOW in the slow cooker.

 Enjoy!